distbuild/distbuild.github.io/en-us/remote-execution-api.md

 Remote cache servers implement the CAS and action cache services.
 Remote execution servers implement all three services.

-The REAPI model contains the notion of an "instance."
+The REAPI model contains the notion of an "instance".
 An "instance" is a distinct deployment of a CAS and/or execution service that is given a specific name.
 All REAPI operations send an instance name to the server, thus a single network endpoint can conceivably support multiple REAPI deployments.